 We seize areas of opportunities so we can best serve the community.
-For example, we donated several boxes of medicine for malaria, typhoid fever, dysentery to the hospital in the village of Yabassi, Cameroon.
-The hospital had run out of medical supplies.
-The chief doctor was elated when HFAM presented the donations.
+For example, we donated several boxes of medicine for malaria, typhoid fever, dysentery to hospital in Africa.

-In addition, we partner with medical communities nationally and internationally that are willing to physically work alongside with us to do medical and dental outreaches.
-Our upcoming dental & medical outreaches to Cameroon with our partner Hand of Hope, Joyce Meyer Ministries, from January 10-18-2020.
-If you are interested draw us a line.
+In addition, we partner with medical communities nationally and internationally that are willing to physically work alongside with us to do medical and dental outreaches such as Hand of Hope-JMM.

 In the U.S hospitals discard an estimated $6.5 billion of medical supplies and equipment each year, much of which is useable surplus that could save lives.
 Because of technological changes, regulatory requirements, production overages and procedural excess, the surplus is sent to landfills.